Fitzgerald River National Park: Flora and fauna

-The park forms the basis of the internationally recognised Biosphere Reserve recognised by the UNESCO Man and the Biosphere Program.
-The latest floral inventory lists 1693 taxa of plant with 250 of these being rare and 62 being known to be found only within the confines of the park.
-Some species of interest include the royal hakea, qualup bell, scarlet banksia, showy banksia, bell-fruit mallee, pea flowers, feather flowers, many species of eucalypts and bottlebrushes (Callistemon and Beaufortia).
+The park forms the basis of the internationally recognised Biosphere Reserve recognised by the UNESCO Man and the Biosphere Programme.
+The park's floral inventory lists 1748 taxa of plants with 250 of these being rare and 75 being known to be found only within the confines of the park.
+Some species of interest include the royal hakea, Qualup bell, scarlet banksia, showy banksia, bell-fruit mallee, pea flowers, featherflowers, many species of eucalypts and bottlebrushes (Callistemon and Beaufortia).

 Three populations of the crowned mallee all exist within the park and have a total number of 140 trees.

 An endangered species, Boronia clavata, has five populations totalling only 100 individuals all of which are located in the area.
 Another two endangered species, the barrens wedding bush and the fan-leaf grevillea, are also found within the park although in the case of the barrens wedding bush, not exclusively.

 The park is also home to 22 species of mammal, 200 bird species, 41 species of reptile and 12 species of frog.
 It is recognised as an Important Bird Area; some of the rarer species are the western bristlebird, western ground parrot and the western whipbird.
-The endangered malleefowl is also known to inhabit the park with seven known and recorded sightings having been made 1998.
+The endangered malleefowl is also known to inhabit the park with seven known and recorded sightings having been made in 1998.

 Some of the mammals found are the very rare dibbler and the heath rat, both of which were thought to be extinct at one time or another.
 The tammar wallaby and woylie, both of which are threatened species, are known to inhabit the mallee and heath areas of the park.
 Other species such as the quenda, chuditch and the red-tailed phascogale also inhabit the area.

-Migratory birds find refuge in the wetland and coastal regions and species that temporarily inhabit the area include the white-bellied sea eagle, Pacific swift and the Caspian tern.
+Migratory birds find refuge in the wetland and coastal regions and species that temporarily inhabit the area include the white-bellied sea eagle, Pacific swift, and the Caspian tern.